 Thanks to most rom-coms and Billy Joel songs, there’s a lot of pressure on Italian restaurants to be quaint and romantic places, where candlelight flickers on the faces of a couple who just broke-up, made-up, and got engaged on the same night.
 Based on the stereotype, the kitchen should be staffed by a multi-generational family who sometimes throw wooden spoons at each other.
 And a couple of dogs eating spaghetti in the back alley would be nice.

 Coppa is close to being the perfect neighborhood Italian restaurant.
-It has a tiny, brick-walled space.
 In the summer, you can post up at a shaded sidewalk table on a quiet South End corner.
 And its menu of small plates and pizza changes enough to keep you on your toes.
-Unfortunately, it’s also really hard to get into, but it’s open for lunch and in the afternoons, so the next time you “work from home,” make your way here and have the cavatelli con pollo with a glass of red as you dial-in to a conference call you’re not going to pay attention to anyway.
+Unfortunately, it’s also really hard to get into, but it’s open for lunch and in the afternoons, so the next time you “work from home,” make your way here and have the wood-oven baked gemelli with a glass of red as you dial-in to a conference call you’re not going to pay attention to anyway.

 Giulia on the edge of Porter Square has a “pasta table” by the kitchen.
 You can book it for a big group and then eat a family-style pasta meal that the kitchen staff spent all day making by hand.
 But even if your dream isn’t to eat a meal at a table where you might need to spend the night wiping flour from your sleeves, you should get here anyway, because it’s the type of intimate spot that you’ll want to come to every time you’re in the mood for “a nice little Italian place.”
-You might have trouble deciding between the agnolotti with pumpkin seed and black truffle and the spaghetti with house-cured anchovy, so just go with the tasting menu that changes every night and, at $75, is pretty affordable considering the quality.
+You might have trouble deciding between all the different pasta options, but you can take solace in the fact that there are no bad choices here.
+Just know that you’ll have to make reservations at least a month in advance.

 Seeing as how it’s filled with suburban day-trippers, people buying “Bahstan Is Wicked Pissah” tee-shirts, and chefs who should probably pay royalties to their nonnas considering how many of her recipes they stole, places on Hanover Street are hard to trust.
 Taranta doesn’t have the lines that a lot of mediocre red sauce places in the North End have, but it has an Italian-Peruvian fusion menu that’s familiar but exciting.
 Get the cassava root gnocchi and enjoy glasses of wine that are actually under $10 in this small, dark place that remains mercifully undercrowded.